oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

    ![Image alt text](images/create-data-00f.png)

   These are the data that you will load, configure, and perform spatial analysis on.
-Once you have reviewed the maps you can close the tabs.
+Once you have reviewed the maps you can close the geojson.io tabs.

-   1. Next you load the files to database tables.
+3. Next you load the files to database tables.
 Navigate to SQL Developer Web.
 From the action menu next to Search, select **Data Loading > Upload Data Into New Table** .

    ![Image alt text](images/create-data-01.png)

-   1. Drag and drop **stores.csv** into the data loading region.
-You may also click **Select files** to navigate to the files.
+4. Drag and drop **stores.csv** into the data loading region.
+(You may also click **Select files** to navigate to the files.
+If you do so then you will need to select the option to **Show all files**.)

    ![Image alt text](images/create-data-02.png)

-   1. Preview the data, observing that the data contains longitude, latitude coordinates for each store.
+5. Preview the data, observing that the data contains longitude, latitude coordinates for each store.
 Click **Next** to continue.

    ![Image alt text](images/create-data-03.png)

-   1. Update the column type for POSTAL_CODE to **VARCHAR2** and then click **Next** to continue.
+6. Update the column type for POSTAL_CODE to **VARCHAR2** and then click **Next** to continue.

    ![Image alt text](images/create-data-04.png)

-   1. Click **Finish**.
+7. Click **Finish**.
 The table will then be created.

    ![Image alt text](images/create-data-05.png)

-   1. Observe that data is loaded with no failed rows (i.e., no errors).
+8. Observe that data is loaded with no failed rows (i.e., no errors).
 SQL Developer Web automatically creates a table for each data load to store loading errors.
 In this workshop you can drop these tables since the data will load without errors.

    Enter and run following command to drop the errors table for STORES.